sagban/pjp2/readme.md

 ### Week 1
 Git Assignment - w1 branche and other supporting branches
 ### Week 2
-Spring Assignment - w2spring branch and other supporting branches
+Fee Calculator - w2feecalculator branch and code merged in master Date Time Calculator - w2spring branch and code merged in master Maven Assignment - w2maven branch and code is yet to merged

 ------------------------------------------------
 By- Sagar Bansal